Wollw/Automaton-AVR/README.md

 Before compiling there must be a valid 'config.h' file in 'src' directory.
 See 'cfg/example.h' for an example.

-Current state of cells is output on each turn on the serial port.
-The baud rate can be changed in 'serial.h'.

 Pins used for the various inputs and outputs can be defined in the header file for that purpose (ie: the shift registers used to control the LEDs can be configured in leds.h).